alberthfang/alberthfang.github.io/_pages/research.md

 **When Does Increasing Mobilization Effort Increase Turnout?
 New Theory and Evidence from a Field Experiment on Reminder Calls** (with Alan S. Gerber, Gregory A. Huber, and Catlan E. Reardon)

-> Revision in preparation.

 > [Local PDF](../research/remindercalls_paper.pdf) &bull; [Online Appendix](../research/remindercalls_appx.pdf) &bull; <a onclick="openClose('remindercalls')" style="cursor: pointer;">Abstract <i class="fa fa-plus-square" aria-hidden="true"></i></a>

 > <p markdown="1" id="remindercalls" class="texter">When does increasing mobilization effort increase turnout?
 Recent experiments find second calls containing a reminder to vote increase turnout beyond an initial contact.
 We argue existing studies cannot explain why reminder calls are effective because they test bundled treatments including a late mobilization attempt, a late mobilization attempt given earlier contact, and potentially activating reciprocity established in earlier contact.
 Moreover, existing work undertheorizes the causal role of reciprocity.
 We develop a reciprocity-based theory and design and analyze a two-round voter mobilization field experiment to test reciprocity as a mechanism explaining reminder call effects.
 Reminder calls increase turnout by 1.2 percentage points among subjects contacted in an earlier attempt.
 Enhancing reciprocity, operationalized as providing a reminder call offer during an early call, does not increase turnout beyond a second call.
 Lastly we fail to find heterogeneous effects of reminder calls by stated preference for a reminder or by stated vote intention.</p>

 **Publication Bias: Before and After ICMJE Registration Requirements** (with Grant M. Gordon and Macartan Humphreys)

-> Revision in preparation.

 > [Local PDF](../research/ps_paper.pdf) &bull; <a onclick="openClose('ps')" style="cursor: pointer;">Abstract <i class="fa fa-plus-square" aria-hidden="true"></i></a>